 - Client funds held in segregated client trust accounts

-We recently compared XE’s exchange rates with those of three major retail banks on a $400,000 AUD/NZD transfer (i.e. transferring money from Australia to NZ).
+We recently compared XE’s exchange rates with those of three major retail banks on a $400,000 AUD/NZD transfer (i.e. transferring money from Australia to New Zealand).
 No fees and a sharper exchange rate equate to significant cost savings for an XE Money Transfer client, who is typically NZD $12,483 – NZD $15,003 better off than with the major banks.
+You can see that you can save a lot if you’re transferring money from Australia to a New Zealand bank account with XE.